Androgen Receptors: 5 Ways to Increase the Density and Sensitivity of the AR

 The same researchers later replicated the study with exercising subjects to prove – this time with actual muscle biopsies – that in trained males, L-Carnitine L-Tartrate is even better at boosting AR content than what is seen at subjects who are sedentary.

 Bottom line is that carnitine increases androgen receptors at rest and even more so after exercise.
-Using 1-2g/day of a similar tartrate for as used in the studies should do the trick.
+Using 1-2g/day of L-Carnitine L-Tartrate (affiliate link) should do the trick.

 L-DOPA (levodopa) is a naturally occurring amino acid found in high amounts in mucuna pruriens (velvet bean).
 It’s a direct precursor to dopamine, can bypass the blood-brain barrier, and effectively raise serum dopamine levels.